Rabbi Dr Zvi Aviner

-If she is my mother, she is not yours
+If this is my mother, she is not yours.

 In her childbirth, Eve acquired not only a son, but also an awareness of YHVH,

 “I have purchased (acquired) a Man with YHVH!”
 (Genesis 4:1)

-Prior to that point, YHVH appeared in the open
+Prior to that point, YHVH appeared in the text, in the open,

-Only in the story of Eden, and only side by side with ELKM
+only in the story of Eden, and only as YHVH ELKM, ‘side by side’ with ELKM,

-Before that, YHVH appears at the end of Genesis Chapter One,
+Before that, at the end of Genesis Chapter One,

 But here, after giving birth to her first child Cain,